metroproxyn/technical-writer-portfolio/README.md

 *   [Task Manager API](API/task-manager-api/overview.md) — Complete documentation for a task management (to-do list) API, showcasing structured endpoints, detailed schema definitions, and workflow tutorials.
 Built with OpenAPI 3.1 and Redocly.

-*   [Bookmark Manager API](API/bookmark-manager-api/overview.md) — A comprehensive API reference for a web bookmarking service, featuring interactive documentation, authentication guides, and code samples.
-Built with OpenAPI 3.1 and Redocly.

 ### 📱 User Assistance & UI Text

 Here you will find examples of my work focused on enhancing user experience in the FinTech domain through clear documentation.
 One sample demonstrates original content creation, while the other showcases my analytical approach to revising and improving existing documentation.